louissxu/42-piscine/rush01-dev/ex00/README.md

 Grid is represented within the program as a 1d array.
 The grid is unwrapped in book read order.
-The (row, col) position is removed out from the grid mathmatically (using integer division and remainder divison) to calculate where it lies in the grid
+The (row, col) position is removed out from the grid mathematically (using integer division and remainder divison) to calculate where it lies in the grid

     grid: [cell 0, cell 1, cell 2, cell 3, cell 4, ...]